vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 capabilities, which present a powerful toolkit for tailoring summarizations to specific application and user needs.

-The `summarizerPromptName` allows you to specify one of our [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
+The `model_id` allows you to specify one of our [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
-Use `promptText` to override the default prompt text with a [custom prompt](/docs/prompts/vectara-prompt-engine).
+Use `prompt_id` and `prompt_text` to override the default prompt with a [custom prompt](/docs/prompts/vectara-prompt-engine).
 Your use case might require a chatbot to be more human like, so you decide to create a custom response format that behaves more playfully in a conversation or summary.

 The `debug` option lets you view detailed logs to help in troubleshooting and optimization.
 The `responseChars` lets you control the length of the summary, but